“Jialat my IPPT coming, go run with me leh…”

 Sounds familiar?
 Regardless of whether you are just aiming for a pass or going for Gold for your IPPT, it is important to give yourself at least 6-8 weeks to condition your body and train for IPPT.
 Read on as we share some valuable training tips for each station to help you ace the IPPT.

-The 3-station IPPT consists of 3 main stations: Push-Ups, Sit-Ups, and the 2.4 km Run.
+The IPPT consists of three stations: Push-Ups, Sit-Ups, and a 2.4 km Run.
+Each station challenges different aspects of your physical fitness and requires targeted training.

 Sample Workout Format: